Making the Derek Welsh Collection : A Look Behind the Scene

 The Prototypes

-Unlike most designers, Welsh prefers making prototypes to drawings.
-They take longer, but they communicate more to makers, he insists.
+Unlike most designers, Derek prefers making prototypes to drawings.
+They take longer, but they communicate more to the makers, he insists.

 One of the packages he couriered lost its way for a few days.
-But the rest, he says, took surprisingly little time to traverse (what to him was) a great distance.
+But the rest, he says, took surprisingly little time to traverse (what to him was) a great distance (more than 8,000 km).

-The prototypes allowed the carpenters to hold, and put together, the pieces they would be making.
-It was this, Welsh says, that allowed them to know the designs as good as him and stay on the same page through the manufacturing process.
+The prototypes allowed the carpenters to hold and put together the pieces they would be making.
+This allowed them to know the designs as good as him and stay on the same page through the manufacturing process, says Derek.

 Featured Products

-Having started as an apprentice at a small carpentry and joinery firm in Scotland, Derek Welsh has worked with wood for over twenty five years and stayed true to his craft training.
+Having started as an apprentice at a small carpentry and joinery firm in Scotland, Derek Welsh has worked with wood for more than 25 years and stayed true to his craft training.

 With footage and interviews filmed between 2019 and 2021, this short film offers a glimpse into the process of co-creation between designer and artisan at Phantom Hands.